 Will I lose all of my hair?
 What can I do to prevent hair loss?

 People rarely lose all of their hair.
 Hair thinning can occur, but can be minimized by reaching your protein goal each and every day.
-The hair thinning process usually starts around 3 months after surgery and stops by 7th month.
+The hair thinning process usually starts around 3 months after surgery and stops by the 7th month.
 After 7 months, the hair starts to regrow.

 Hormonal factors also influence hair loss.
 If you had hair loss with pregnancy, you will probably have hair loss after weight loss surgery.
 Having weight loss surgery during menopause may also impact the amount of hair a woman loses.
-Taking daily multivitamin and adding zinc and biotin supplements is recommended.
+Taking a daily multivitamin and adding zinc and biotin supplements is recommended.

 Will my weight loss surgery affect future pregnancies?

 Proper diet and nutritional supplements are necessary after weight loss surgery and when planning any pregnancy.
-It is best to plan any future pregnancies with your gynecologist and bariatric surgeon
+It is best to plan any future pregnancies with your gynecologist and bariatric surgeon.

 How will this surgery affect me when I am older?